This post was updated November 2020.

 Disclaimer: this post contains affiliate links.
 When you make a purchase through these links, I receive a commission at no extra cost to you.

-In case you’ve missed it, there’s a new kid on the language learning block: Mondly & Mondly Premium.
-And I know what you’re thinking: another language learning app??
-Do we really need another option??
+In case you’ve missed it, there’s a new kid on the language learning block: Mondly Premium.
+In this Mondly review, let’s discuss some of the questions I know I had before trying it out; for one is Mondly good?
 Well, if this is the one that works for you, I would have to say yes.

-So what do we know about Mondly and Mondly Premium?
-Considering my current streak of over 400 days…a lot.
+So what do we know about Mondly Premium?
+Considering my current streak of over 600 days…a lot.
 But I don’t say that to brag (okay, maybe a little bit though).
 I say that because there are a lot of negative reviews out there, and I don’t think most of them quite get it.
+Let’s set the record straight with this Mondly review.[convertkit form=1363388]

 Fortunately for us, there is an absolute butt-load of Mondly languages, so there is a significant chance that the one you want to learn is waiting for you.
 Mondly languages include: